ivanakostovic/wanderintwo/_posts/2019-01-09-the-ultimate-komodo-islands-guide-the-best-komodo-tour-package.md

 {: .caption}

 ## 3D2N sailing Komodo tour package from Flores with Travass Life – The best tour Komodo tour company
+<span id="first"></span>
 We embarked on a 3 day 2 night Komodo live-aboard tour of the Komodo Islands with&nbsp;***[TRAVASS LIFE](https://travass.life/komodoisland/){: target="_blank"}***&nbsp;and it’s one of the best experiences we’ve had in Indonesia.
-Included was a room with air conditioning, all meals and water (catered to dietary requirements), entrance fees to all the islands, trekking fees, snorkelling equipment, free-flow tea and coffee, pick ups and drop offs and a personal photographer who is equipped with a camera and drone.
+Included was a room with air conditioning, all meals and water (catered to dietary requirements), entrance fees to all the islands, trekking fees, snorkelling equipment, free-flow tea and coffee, pick ups and drop offs and a personal photographer who is equipped with a camera and drone. { #first }

 They have the best Komodo Islands itinerary.
 Our first day included visits to Pulau Island, Rinca Island and Kalong Island.
 Day two included catching the sunrise at Padar Island, Pink Beach, snorkelling at Manta Point and sunset at Sebayur Island.